 A good rule of thumb is about 3-4 years of age.
-You will know your child better than anyone, so you can make the call as to when you think is a good time for him or her.
-We also encourage you to bring your little one in when you come in for a cleaning, or when a well behaved older sibling comes in.
+We encourage you to bring your little one in when you come in for a cleaning, or when a well behaved older sibling comes in.
 In this way they can see good behavior, get a ride in the dental chair, choose a prize, and have a good experience before they ever come in for any work of their own.

 Do you recommend sealants?

 Absolutely!
 An ounce of prevention is worth a pound of cure!
 Sealants are good way to help prevent tooth decay, and they are normally about ¼ the fee of a filling!
 They are not a 100% guarantee of remaining cavity free, but every study that I have read shows them to be in the 90% effective range in preventing decay on the chewing surfaces of our teeth.